 The Company has a 100% interest in the Talapoosa gold property ("Talapoosa') located in Lyon County, Nevada.
 Talapoosa consists of 535 unpatented lode mining claims, including 509 claims owned by the Company and 26 claims subject to a lease agreement with a third party (the "Unpatented Leased Land").
 There are 6 additional leased fee land sections (the "Leased Fee Lands") and a portion of one additional fee land section owned by one of the Company's US subsidiaries.
-These claims are administered by the Bureau of Land Management ("BLM") and the aggregate annual payments to (i) the BLM and Lyon County, (ii) the holder of the Unpatented Leased Claims, and (iii) the holders of the Leased Fee Lands are approximately US\$218,000.
+These claims are administered by the Bureau of Land Management ("BLM") and, during the year ended December 31, 2023, the Company made additional reclamation bond payments of \$91 (US\$68).